nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 He encountered Jinx and Bubber and they did nothing to help him forget.

-"Boy!" exclaimed Bubber, "'member that sheba we seen that mornin' on Court Avenue?"
+"Boy!" exclaimed Bubber, "&rsquo;member that sheba we seen that mornin' on Court Avenue?"

 Shine grunted assent.

 "She's right hyeh at d'belly-rub to-night, big boy.
 Sharp out this world.
-We jes' seen 'uh---right over yonder.
+We jes' seen &rsquo;uh---right over yonder.
 Great Gordon Gin---talk about one red hot mamma!
 Dressed like a fortune-teller---wish she'd tell mine.
-Anything she say 'd be aw-right with me.
+Anything she say &rsquo;d be aw-right with me.
 Tell me I go'n' die tomorrer, I'd go right on and die happy."

 "I *mean*," Jinx agreed.
-"And when I was dead and buried, all she'd have to do 'd be walk over my grave, see?---and damn if I wouldn't git up and follow 'uh.
+"And when I was dead and buried, all she'd have to do &rsquo;d be walk over my grave, see?---and damn if I wouldn't git up and follow &rsquo;uh.
 Boy, she's got what it takes, and papa don' mean maybe!"

 "She's the owl's bow'ls," Bubber epitomized.